the power of invention- homeschool living

 The Power of Invention

-This inventors and inventions unit study from There’s No Place Like Home is an excellent base for an inventions study for students of all ages.
+This free inventors and inventions unit study from There’s No Place Like Home is an excellent base for an inventions study for students of all ages.

 This inventions timeline can provide a great entry point into a unit study on inventions.
 How do inventions build on one another?
 When was the wheel invented and what inventions utilize the benefits of the wheel?